 Y2K was coming right after Christmas and either nothing was gonna happen or everything was gonna happen.
-At the strike of midnight, December 31st, computers and security systems might just instantly shut off and as a result, there’d be airplanes crashing into one another, mass burglaries, blackouts and car collisions, and in general, the wreaking of havoc.
+At the strike of midnight, December 31st, computers and security systems might just instantly shut off causing airplanes to crash into one another, mass burglaries, blackouts, and car crashes, and in general, the wreaking of havoc.

-As a nine year old, I wasn’t sure what wreaking meant and for many years I actually thought the expression was reeking havoc: something smelly.
-But when I came to realize the spelling was different, I figured havoc must be the mess or damage the wreaking caused; something very bad.
+As a nine year old, I wasn’t sure what “wreaking” meant, or havoc for that matter, and for many years I actually thought the expression was “reeking” havoc: something smelly.
+But when I came to realize that the spelling was different, I figured “havoc” must be the mess or damage the wreaking caused; something very bad.
 I’d also heard the grown-ups talking about the pandemonium that would follow.
-I didn’t know what that was but since it sounded like pantomime, I pictured a clown with black and white paint on his face as he tip-toed around, splaying his fingers and grinning with blood red lips.
+I didn’t know what that was either but since it sounded like pantomime, I pictured a clown with black and white paint on his face as he tip-toed around, splaying his fingers and grinning with blood red lips.

 I thought about my cousin, Kasey.
-Her family were “unbelievers,” and didn’t go to church.
-My uncle was an “apostate,” Dad had said a few times, though I wasn’t sure what it meant.
+Her family were unbelievers, and didn’t go to church.
+My uncle was an “apostate,” Dad had said a few times, though I wasn’t sure what that meant.
 But at least Kasey would be safe in the Rapture, since she was a kid like me.
-But what about my aunt and uncle, would they be left behind since they didn’t believe in God?
+Kids had an automatic ticket to heaven so long as they hadn’t yet reached the “age of accountability.”
+But what about my aunt and uncle, would they be left behind since they didn’t believe in Jesus?

 The suspense increased over the days as New Year’s Eve drew closer.
 I felt like I was holding my breath.
 I didn’t stay up till midnight though, I was too young for that.
-So, I went to bed feeling a little bit nervous but holding tight my turtle whom I’d named Yertie after Dr. Seuss’ Yertel the Turtle.
-He was brand new; fur soft and silky.
-I nuzzled him with my nose and fell asleep.
+So, I went to bed feeling nervous but holding tight my turtle whom I’d named Yertie after Dr. Seuss’ Yertel the Turtle.
+He was brand new, fur soft and silky.
+I nuzzled him with my nose and drifted off to sleep.

-The next morning I awoke to sunshine, a Chickadee on a branch outside my window, a distant crow cawing.
+The next morning I awoke to sunshine and a Chickadee hopping on a thin branch outside my window; a distant crow cawing too.
 At first I felt relieved but then I panicked.

-“We’re right here,” Mom said cheerfully, stepping out of the kitchen and waving.
-“Would you like some cereal?”
+“We’re right here, sweetie,” Mom said cheerfully, stepping out of the kitchen and waving.
+“Would you like some cereal for breakfast?”

-I slowed to a stop and let out a rush of breath, blinking as though stunned.
-Then I grinned, relaxing.
-I was safe, we were safe, the world hadn’t ended.
+I skidded to a stop and let out a rush of breath, blinking as though stunned.
+Then I grinned and relaxed.
+I was safe, we were safe, the world hadn’t ended after all.

-The rest of the day went by without event—so I soon forgot all about Y2K.
-But the yet to come End Times and the Disney Antichrist, still loomed over my life like a storm cloud, casting an ever growing shadow.
+The rest of the day went by without event and I soon forgot all about Y2K.
+But the yet to come End Times and the Disney Antichrist still loomed over my life like a storm cloud, casting an ever increasing shadow.